Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Jefferson County, IL — facing arrest or an investigation means you need answers and action right away.
+Violent Crimes Lawyer Jefferson County, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
 Our violent crimes lawyers in Jefferson County, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
 At Combs Waterkotte, our Jefferson County, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Jefferson County, IL